Brigad/monorepo-workshop/README.md

 <br/>
 We now need something to render text on web and native.

 On web, we will use an inline `<div>` and on native, a `<Text>` component.
-We need to be careful with the line height since setting lineHeight: 20 has a different meaning on web and native.
+We need to be careful with the line height since setting `lineHeight: 20` has a different meaning on web and native.
+On native, 20 means 20px, on web, it means 20 times the fontSize (We need to be explicit and write `lineHeight: "20px"`).

 We want our text component props to be: